CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-Edit the `Default Data Set` section of the `/etc/ptp4l.conf` file to change the `dscp_event` setting for PTP messages that trigger a Time Stamp read from the clock and the `dscp_general` setting for PTP messages that carry commands, responses, information, or time stamps.
+Edit the `Default Data Set` section of the `/etc/ptp4l.conf` file to change the `dscp_event` setting for PTP messages that trigger a timestamp read from the clock and the `dscp_general` setting for PTP messages that carry commands, responses, information, or timestamps.

 After you save the `/etc/ptp4l.conf` file, restart the `ptp4l` service.